carldelfin/EF-psychopathy/README.md

-## Predicting psychopathic traits in violent offenders: Executive functions and the impact of attention-deficit hyperactivity disorder and substance use disordersEF-psychopathy
+## Predicting psychopathic traits in violent offenders: Executive functions and the impact of attention-deficit hyperactivity disorder and substance use disorders

 This GitHub repository contains all code used in the study *Predicting psychopathic traits in violent offenders: Executive functions and the impact of attention-deficit hyperactivity disorder and substance use disorders*.
 The study is published in XXXX, DOI:XXXX.